DanielSLucas/DanielSLucas/README.md

 </p>

-- 👨‍💻 Técnico em informática pelo Senac
+- 👨‍💻 IT technician by Senac
-- 📖  Cursando engenharia da computação na UNISAL
+- 📖 Studying computer engineering at UNISAL
-- 📖  Estudante em desenvolvimento web e mobile
+- 📖 Student in web and mobile development
-- 💡  Conhecimentos em: Node, React, React Native, JavaScript, TypeScript, HTML, CSS.
+- 💡 Knowledge in: Node, React, React Native, JavaScript, TypeScript, HTML, CSS.
-- 🎯  Objetivo: me tornar um desenvolvedor full stack!
+- 🎯 Goal: become a full stack developer!
-- 📫  Como me contactar: daniellucas-pms@hotmail.com
+- 📫 How to contact me: daniellucas-pms@hotmail.com